-Gary King is the Albert J. Weatherhead III University Professor at Harvard University -- one of 24 with the title of University Professor, Harvard's most distinguished faculty position.
-He is based in the Department of Government (in the Faculty of Arts and Sciences) and serves as Director of the Institute for Quantitative Social Science.
+Gary King is the Albert J. Weatherhead III University Professor at Harvard University -- one of 24 with Harvard's most distinguished faculty title -- and Director of the Institute for Quantitative Social Science.
 King develops and applies empirical methods in many areas of social science research, focusing on innovations that span the range from statistical theory to practical application.

 King received a B.A. from SUNY New Paltz (1980) and a Ph.D. from the University of Wisconsin-Madison (1984).
 His research has been supported by the National Science Foundation, the Centers for Disease Control and Prevention, the World Health Organization, the National Institute of Aging, the Global Forum for Health Research, and centers, corporations, foundations, and other federal agencies.